shogek/react-mp3-editor/README.md

 I like my playlists organised so I edit my songs (change album covers, etc.).
 I used to use mp3tag.exe for it but I hated its design too much.
 So I created my own app to replace it.
 Plus I wanted to learn react.

+## Does it have bugs?

+Impossible.
+I create code without bugs.
+I'm just that good.